liamnichols/liamnichols.github.io/_posts/2017-02-06-firebase-remote-config-and-swift.md

 The interface for my `Config` class is pretty simple:

+{% highlight swift %}
 import FirebaseRemoteConfig

 final class Config {

     /// The shared instance of config to use static let shared: Config = Config()

     /// The maximum number of items that are allowed in this mystery app let maxItemCount: Int

     /// The initialiser is private as intended use is via the `shared` static property. private init() {

         ...
     }
 }
+{% endhighlight %}

 The idea is simple: Initialise all the properties on the shared instance after performing the initial fetch and then trigger another fetch after so that we can be ready to load any changes **the next time the app launches**.